Carreau/phd-dissertation/parts/part3.rst

     decrease.
 During the retraction part (Blue) the force decrease, reaches negative value while the bead return to its initial position.
 Shown data is a subsample of 1 every 1000 points of acquired data.
-Shaded region represent area where the two polystyrene bead would interpenetrates.
+Shaded region represent area where the two polystyrene beads would interpenetrate.

 Repetitive indent